Skip to main content

 An aromatic, delicious, disease-resistant plum.
 Also known as Toka.

-Bubblegum grows on a vigorous, upright, dense tree.
-It is precocious but not self-fertile, and it will need to be partnered with another Japanese plum that blooms early or midseason, such as Waneta or Superior.
-Bubblegum does, however, have a good reputation as a reliable pollenizer for other trees in these bloom periods.
+Bubblegum grows on a hardy, vigorous, upright, dense tree.
+It is precocious but not self-fertile.
+It blooms early-mid-season and it will need to be partnered with another Japanese, Japanese-American hybrid, or a native plum (P. nigra or P. americana) for pollination.
+Good hybrid pollinators include Kaga, Waneta, South Dakota, and Superior.
+Bubblegum has a great reputation as a reliable pollenizer for other early-mid blooming hybrids.
 It is also very resistant to black knot.

 The plum, ripening about 15 days before Stanley, is small-medium sized, bright red, and intensely aromatic.
 The yellow flesh is freestone, juicy, and very sweet, with a distinctly candy-like flavor.
 The perfumed sweetness of Bubblegum never fails to impress, and it has quickly become a favorite in our orchard.